marty-mcgee/marty-mcgee-blog/src/content/english/homepage/_index.md

       - "Customizable: Tailwind, MDX, and 100+ other integrations to choose from."
       - "UI-agnostic: Supports React, Preact, Svelte, Vue, Solid, Lit and more."
     button:
-      enable: true
+      enable: false
       label: "Get Started Now"
       link: "https://github.com/zeon-studio/nextplate"

-  - title: "The Top Reasons to Choose Next for Your Next Project"
+  - title: "The Top Reasons to Choose Marty for Your Next Project"
     image: "/images/service-3.png"
     content: "With Next, you can build modern and content-focused websites without sacrificing performance or ease of use."
     bulletpoints: